byronmansfield/dotvim/README.md

 Use at your own risk.
 You may be eaten by a grue.

+Other things to note.
+Using on OSX in iTerm2 + tmux can yield all kinds of weird things you will have to troubleshoot, such as copy and paste issues, italic font support, color theme settings, and many more fun things.
+I will try to annotate this more as I come across it.
+Some of this support overlaps to my [dotfile repo](https://github.com/byronmansfield/dotfiles).
+You may want to check there for some of these issues, tmux in particular.

 ## Wishlist

 - [ ] write an installer script to handle some of the secondary installations